winder/hackathon/README.md

 > files that you can load in at
 > [<span class="underline">https://app.swaggerhub.com</span>](https://app.swaggerhub.com/)
 > to generate your own client.
 The swagger definition json files are for
 > Algod and kmd.
+>
+> KMD handles all interaction with spending keys, including signing
+> transactions.
+Signing can be stand alone as well.
+>
+> Algod is responsible for processing the protocol and interacting with
+> SQLite to record the ledger.
+Implements REST API for read only APIs.
+>
-These swagger.json files can also be loaded into code
+> These swagger.json files can also be loaded into code agnostic tools
-> agnostic tools such as
+> such as
 > [<span class="underline">Postman</span>](https://www.getpostman.com/downloads/)
 > or [<span class="underline">Paw</span>](https://paw.cloud/) for REST
 > API testing.
 To generate the latest swagger definitions, use the